iamkcube/CUG-Internship-Project/docs/page 4 & 5/readme.md

 1. login id = admin
 2. passord = 1234

-Use this to logon the admin page
+Use this to login the admin page